CodeYourFuture/curriculum/common-content/en/blocks/evaluate/index.md

 ## Activity

-1. Go back to JS1 Week 4 prep and familiarise yourself with the problem/function in that week
+1. Find a problem from 2 modules ago and familiarise yourself with it
-1. Using the prep as a guide and reference, test and implement the function defined in JS1 Week 4
+1. Test and implement a solution to the chosen problem

 ### Pay attention ❗🔍